 As an organisation, we celebrate freedom of expression.
 We actively work with English Pen and other organisations to protect this freedom in law and in practice.

-We are a professional community representing almost 12,000 authors of all types and from all backgrounds.
+We are a professional community representing more than 12,000 authors of all types and from all backgrounds.
 Our members have a multiplicity of views and they are free to exercise them however uncomfortable we might sometimes find it.

 In all of our activities we work towards greater inclusion, diversity and representation across publishing and we welcome all authors as members, whatever their opinions.

 We understand that authors will disagree from time to time but we hope that views are debated with dignity and respect.

 SoA staff are your professional representatives, advisors and spokespeople.
 As an organisation, our expertise lies in the small print: vetting contracts, lobbying government, giving grants and prizes.

 During the pandemic, we raised and paid out over £2 million to authors in need and we continue to lobby on financial support, a better copyright regime and issues post Brexit.
 In 2022 we published a report warning authors about vanity publishers.
 We work tirelessly for individual authors.